 In addition to its collections of births, marriages and deaths, Genealogy Quebec offers a multitude of tools containing documents of all sorts.

-For example, all obituaries, tombstones and memorial cards on the site can be found in the Obituary collection.
+For example, all obituaries, tombstones and memorial cards on the site can be found in the Obituary section.

-You can find a detailed list of the tools and their content on the Tools page.
+You can find a detailed list of the tools and their contents on the Tools page.

 Tip: We recommend that you keep your searches vague, and refine them if necessary by adding one piece of information at a time.
 When the first or last name you are looking for is unusual, it is seldom necessary to add more information to a search.